-The world-famous Glorious Goodwood Festival roars into action on Tuesday afternoon as superstar stayer Stradivarius attempts to win a fifth successive Goodwood Cup.
+The world-famous Glorious Goodwood Festival roars into action on Tuesday afternoon with the prestigious Goodwood Cup the main event of the opening day.

 1.50 – Unibet ‘you’re On’ Chesterfield Cup Handicap (1m2f)